influxdata/ansible-collection-molecule/README.md

 Note that in this circumstance, you will need to specify the scenario name in order to run molecule against it (as it is not named `default`).

 > [!WARNING]
-> Creating more than one `default` scenario within a repository (IE: within roles in a monolithic project) will cause Molecule to fail to run at the project (outer) level!
+> Creating more than one `default` scenario within a repository (IE: within individual roles) will cause Molecule to fail to run at the outer project level!

 Running the `molecule list` command will provide you an overview of the available scenarios